"My understanding went way beyond learning how to plan a business, this course helped me become a strategist for my own

 In Ontario, more than 75% of lawyers work in small or solo practice.
-Building and operating a small or sole law practice brings a mountain of challenges in a competitive market.
+Building and operating a small or solo law practice brings a mountain of challenges in a competitive market.
 Performing, leading, and managing every aspect of the business is unique to legal entrepreneurship and mistakes are common.

 This four-day course will give attendees the skills and resources to launch their solo or start-up practice successfully.

 Each day will focus on a different element for a successful practice: The Idea, The Rules, The Innovation, and The Pitch.